Bealby/Milestone-Project-2/README.md

   came to the functionality of the Map, the older genration found it difficult to navigate around, especially when trying to move around the Map and zoom in and out.
-Losing their way and not knowing how to go back to start.
+Losing their way and not knowing how to go back to the start.
 It would therefore be beneficial to add more features to the Map to help in the navigation.
   - One feature could be to add an icon that is displayed in the top right of the Map, that allows the user to go back after they have clicked a cluster.
-  - Also it maybe useful to add more detailed instructions on the Maps section to help users understand the Map functionality and features that can be used e.g. zooming in out out, and moving around Map.
+  - Also it maybe useful to add more detailed instructions on the Maps section to help users understand the Map functionality and features that can be used e.g. zooming in and out, and moving around Map.

 - The Website fulfilled the Users request to add content from Jack Fairfield's journal and also information on Jack Fairfield's personality and progression